tyan/BCFierForRenga/USERGUIDE.md

 To create a new empty report just fire up BCFierForRenga and click on “New”, then you can start adding issues.

-BCFier allows you to have more than one BCF report open at the same time, and you can switch by clicking on the blue tabs.
-To open one or more BCF files just use the main menu button or Drag&Drop them on the main interface.
+BCFier allows you to have more than one BCF report open at the same time, and you can switch by clicking on the tabs.
+To open one or more BCF files click Open.

-BCFier supports BCF files version 1.0 and 2.0.
-Saved files will always use the latest version of BCF.
+BCFier supports BCF files version 2.0.

 ### Issues ###